 We may receive a commission for purchases made by using the affiliate/partner links in this post at no additional cost to you.
 Thank you for helping to support our podcast!

-The Thornewood Castle, (aka the house that love built) in Lakewood, Washington, has three buildings, one of which is the Castle that offers a rich history and a haunting past.
-Built by one of the founders of the Port of Tacoma and Mount Rainier Park for his bride Anna, Chester Thorne spared no cost to make the mansion spectacular.
+The Thornewood Castle, in Lakewood, Washington, boasts of a rich history and haunting past.
+Chester Thorne, one of the founders of the Port of Tacoma and Mount Rainier Park, spared no cost to make the mansion spectacular for his bride Anna.
 Even more impressively, Thorne dismantled a 400-year-old manor in England and shipped it, piece by piece, to the United States, so that all the bricks would be a part of the Castle.
 The mansion has 54 rooms, 28 bedrooms, and 22 bathrooms!
-In 1911, four years later, Thornewood finally completed construction of the 20,000 square foot castle.
+In 1911, after four years of construction, Thornewood finally completed the 20,000 square foot castle.
+This testament to Thorne’s love for his wife gave the castle its sweet nickname: the house that love built.

 The haunting of Thornewood Castle

-Legend has it that the grandchild of a former owner reportedly drowned in the lake.
-Guests have claimed to see a child standing alone by the lake, only to find that when they rushed down to help, no one was there.
+Guests have also claimed to see a child standing alone by the lake, only to find that when they rushed down to help, no one was there.
+Legend has it that the grandchild of a former owner drowned in the lake.

 On another occasion, “Deanna has seen what she described as a vortex in the Great Hall.
 It appeared one night on the grand staircase.
 This stairway, like most fixtures at Thornewood Castle, is several hundred years old.
 She saw several spirits come out of the vortex, but having previously had a near death experience of her own, she did not investigate for fear of being pulled to the other side.”